 Section 7, para.
-1 of the Atomic Energy Act (AtG) [1A-3] regulates the licensing of stationary installations for the management of spent fuel elements, whilst the licensing of the mere storage of nuclear fuel outside Government custody is regulated in Section 6, para.
+1 of the Atomic Energy Act (AtG) [1A-3] regulates the licensing of stationary installations for the management of spent fuel assemblies, whilst the licensing of the mere storage of nuclear fuel outside Government custody is regulated in Section 6, para.
 1 of the AtG.
+The definition of the AtG encompasses storage of spent fuel assemblies.
 In order to obtain such a licence, the applicant must submit documentation containing all the relevant data required for the purposes of assessment.
 This data is summarised in the safety report (Sicherheitsbericht), a key document in the licensing procedure.
 The nature and scope of documentation and the data it contains are regulated in the Nuclear Licensing Procedures Ordinance (AtVfV) [1A-10].